Politics is putting Florida's higher education institutions in a tough spot

 Williams also said concern over what can be taught in the classroom has caused anxiety.
 Williams specifically spoke about the “Stop W.O.K.E” act, short for “Stop the Wrongs to Our Kids and Employees.”
 The Governor crafted and heavily advocated for HB 7 in an effort to head off the mythical leviathan that is “critical race theory.”

+DeSantis celebrated the legislation becoming law as a victory in his culture wars, saying “we are not going to use your tax dollars to teach our kids to hate this country or to hate each other.”
+He added critical race theory should remain in law school where it is traditionally taught.

+But Democrats opposing the bill said it wasn’t needed because critical race theory was never taught or proposed to be taught in Florida schools.
+They argued the language amounts to fearmongering and has created consternation among educators who fear speaking honestly about America’s racial history could cost their jobs.

-Now, educators are concerned about the accuracy of the history they’ll be allowed to teach.
+Williams said educators at SPC are concerned about the accuracy of the history they’ll be allowed to teach.

 “It’s causing faculty to be very uncomfortable,” Williams said.
 “We have not had any student complaints or issues regarding it, but we’ve had a lot from the faculty side, especially those who teach history and American government.
 They’re saying, ‘Well, do we just scratch this out of the books?’
 I think that in the fall we’re going to have a whole lot of controversy on the campuses to prepare the faculty for it and to help them, but also serve the students.
 It’s a rule that’s in action and we cannot change it.
 It’s a tough spot to be in.
 A tough spot.”